QM-IPAlab/DAT/README.md

 **Table 1:** Comparison of object detection performance using mAP on the *lvis_val* dataset.

-*To reproduce these results, configure the dataset and weight paths in `scripts/evaluate_lvis/params.json` and run the evaluation script (details to be updated).*

 ## :medal_military: Open Vocabulary Detection on COCO OVD Dataset